Rafajogos1/42-Projects-Backup/README.md

 **Rank 02**
 push_swap - Currently doing it
-minitalk - Currently doing it
+minitalk - Currently doing it (this one is in a really messy state)

 **Included libft to use in projects**
 *(All the projects before Rank 02 use an outdated version of **libft** where the **uintptr_t** data type was in a different library.)*